ExperienceManual/expdb/README.md

 - **Subconscious** - experiences and desires that are difficult to perceive, but can be accessed with therapy, self-honesty, meditation, prayer, and/or diligence.
 - **Unconscious** - internal experiences and desires that cannot be accessed directly.
 Their existence must be implied.
 - **Outcome** - Our brains automatically predict things that could happen after the current situation.
 It's a relatively simple branching structure: for example, there's a good chance X happens next, a medium chance Y happens, and a small chance that Z happens.
 Each of these possible 'outcomes' may be associated with some experiences about how to influence the result.
-- **Virtue** - a characteristic of a person viewed as positive. e.g. "courage","wisdom",etc.
+- **Virtue** - a characteristic of a person viewed as positive. e.g. "courage","wisdom",etc. Note that a virtue in one subculture (e.g. 'compassion' or 'tough love') might not be viewed the same in another.
 - **Moral Rule** - A deeply important rule established by the society you live in.

 # Next Steps

 - Complete the set of files.
-About ~90 to go.
+About ~60 to go.
 - Define and apply tags (e.g. 'trait','mood').
 - Build a tool to review the files and their links.
 - Build a web site and search engine to explore the files.